henriqueweiand/nestjs-mongodb-order/README.md

 # nestjs-mongo-orders

-Exercise using MongoDB, NestJS, JWT.
+Exercise using MongoDB, NestJS, JWT, Jest.
 This is a simple aplication that some endpoints require login and some not, and the user can create products and than create and order that has those products.

 -   [x] User module
 -   [x] Product module